winterbe/streamjs/README.md

 # Getting started

 Stream.js is a lightweight dependency-free utility library for ECMAScript 5 compatible JavaScript engines, such as all modern browsers, [Node.js](http://nodejs.org/) or the Java 8 [Nashorn](http://openjdk.java.net/projects/nashorn/) engine.
 In order to get started you can install Stream.js manually by downloading the [latest release](https://github.com/winterbe/streamjs/releases) from GitHub.
-The root folder contains the minified script (**2.6 KB minified, gzipped**) and a source map file for debugging.
+The **2.6 KB minified, gzipped** script is located in the root folder of this project and ships with a source map file for debugging.
 Alternatively you can install Stream.js with [Bower](http://bower.io/) or [NPM](https://www.npmjs.com/package/streamjs).

 > ##### Bower